robert-marik/math4u2/00049_Tomograph_EBSI/en_article.md

 ---
 keywords:
+- analytic geometry
 - acoustic tomograph
-- analytic geometry
 - ellipse
 - dot product
 - vector projection
-is_finished: True
+is_finished: true
 ---

 # Acoustic Tomograph and the Equation of an Ellipse